Optimizing Opinions with Stubborn Agents: Stubborn Agents and Opinion Equilibrium

 and for any non-stubborn agent $i\in\mathcal V_1$, the harmonic influence centrality is

+\end{theorem} We note that our expression for harmonic influence centrality is equivalent to that in \cite{vassio2014message}, with a slight difference in notation.
+The authors there defined two matrices $\mathbf Q^{11}$ and $\mathbf Q^{12}$.
+In terms of this notation we have $\mathbf F = \mathbf Q^{12}$, and $\mathbf G =\mathbf{Q}^{11} - \mathbf{I}$.
+Also, \cite{vassio2014message} defines harmonic influence centrality as the sum of the non-stubborn opinions, whereas we define it as the mean.

-\end{theorem} As can be seen, the expression for the harmonic influence centrality of stubborn agent $i$ is just the sum of the $i$th column of the matrix $\mathbf G^{-1}\mathbf F$.
+The expression for the harmonic influence centrality of stubborn agent $i$ is just the sum of the $i$th column of the matrix $\mathbf G^{-1}\mathbf F$.
 Unlike for stubborn agents, the harmonic influence centrality of non-stubborn agents does not involve the matrix $\mathbf F$ which connects stubborn to non-stubborn agents.
 Both expressions require the matrix $\mathbf G$ which connects the non-stubborn agents, to be invertible.
 This just means that the network has a unique opinion equilibrium.
 As such, harmonic influence centrality is not applicable in networks where there are no stubborn agents, or not enough stubborn agents to create a unique equilibrium.
 This somewhat limits the applicability of harmonic influence centrality.
 However, it does make its actual value a relevant operational measure for assessing the influence of individuals in a network.

-One useful application of our definition of harmonic influence centrality is in optimizing opinions with stubborn agents.
+One useful application of our definition of harmonic influence centrality is in optimizing functions of equilibrium opinions with stubborn agents.
 We will see in Section \ref{sec:results} that targeting non-stubborn individuals based on their harmonic influence centrality is a practical and effective approach to impact non-stubborn opinions in very large networks.